jsyk/x65-mech/enclosures/sbc-B-box/README.md

     4x M3x25 bolt

 ## TBD improvements:
-- the holes for M3 nuts in the bottom part should be hexagonal to prevent nut rotation during screwing.
+- the holes for M3 nuts in the bottom part should be hexagonal to prevent nut rotation during screwing => DONE in v3.
-- round off the vertical edges, less sharp.
+- round off the vertical edges, less sharp => DONE in v3.